zhouzi/linkhunter/README.md

 ## Known "Limitations"

 * Domain such as Twitter's `t.co` are matched so `a.bc` and `q.we` too
-* User typed links sub path (everything after the first slash) can't contain a punctuation mark so `github.com/angular.js` would not be matched properly.
-It's useful to match `site.com` in `Have a look at site.com!` or `Have a look at site.com.` (avoiding the punctuation).
+* User typed links' sub path (everything after the first slash) can't contain a punctuation mark so `github.com/angular.js` wouldn't be matched properly.
+However this behavior is particularly useful to match `site.com` in `Have a look at site.com!` or `Have a look at site.com.` (instead of matching `site.com!` and `site.com.`).